aspina7/EpiconceptCrypto/README.md

 # Errors in the STATA do-files
 - There is an error in the data cleaning do-file (cant remember exactly, think it was imported)
 - There is an error in line 26 of Annual incidence rates (should be a "means" in "ci" - same for all following occurences)
 - The forloop of annual incidence rates correcting to 100,000 pop also doesnt work
+- Saving "crypto inc by year.dta" is done in the "annual incidence rates" do-file, but not in the original case study word document